Get the Just Compensation You

 The newly proposed expansion on Highway 41 will expand the highway to two lanes, increasing it to a total of four lanes on most of the roadway and from two to three lanes near the Phillips Community.
 The project would also start construction of Laurel Hill Parkway - a two-lane road that intersects through the outskirts of Laurel Hill County Park.
 For the Phillips Community, which sits adjacent to the highway, it could mean the loss of residents' homes and land that have been in their families for generations.

 So, what can people like those in the Phillips Community do?
 They don't want to lose their homes or bear the burden of significantly more traffic around them.
 On their own, the options can be dour.
-But with the help of eminent domain attorneys Near Me Lexington, SC, these families can receive the just compensation they deserve.
+But with the help of eminent domain attorneys in Lexington, SC, these families can receive the just compensation they deserve.

 Understanding Eminent Domain in South Carolina